Free gift with orders from $75 (excluding discounts, taxes, & shipping)

 • A position that allows them to feel stable makes using their reflexes easier.
 They can focus on nursing rather than where their body is in space.

-• Consider the direction gravity is pulling their body.
-Koala, side lying and laid back nursing use gravity to hold your baby on your body and give the baby more control during feeding.
-Other positions like cradle, cross cradle and football hold need you to take more of a role to hold onto and support the baby more because gravity is pulling the baby away from your body.
+• Consider the direction in which gravity is pulling their body.
+Straddle, side-lying, and laid-back nursing use gravity to hold your baby to your body and give the baby more control during feeding.
+Other positions like cradle, cross cradle, and football hold need you to take more of a role to hold onto and support the baby more because gravity is pulling the baby away from your body.

 • Babies use their hands to support their neck and shoulders while feeding.
-Keep their hands free to be able to massage and shape or mold the breast tissue.
+Keep their hands free to massage and shape or mold the breast tissue.

 • Avoid holding the back of their head.
-Neck extension can only happen if they are free to move their head forward and back with ease.
+Neck extension can only happen if they have the freedom to move their head forward and back, unrestricted and with ease.

 • With their head tilted slightly back, the lower jaw comes forward.
 This makes opening their mouth wide easier for a deeper latch and comfortable swallowing.

 If they are unable to use each muscle as intended for feeding, they will figure out alternatives to get the task of feeding done.
-Those compensations can cause other symptoms getting in the way of comfortable, effective and efficient breastfeeding.
+Those compensations can cause other symptoms and may hinder comfortable, effective, and efficient breastfeeding.

 Signs of tension in baby